openvideotech/revsha.re/content/en/docs/civisplit/uphold.md

 ## Current Uphold integrations
 The CiviSplit Uphold extension handles several integration functions with Uphold:
-- create a new sub-account for each [RSL](/docs/rsl/intro/) agreement (Uphold calls these sub-accounts Cards)
+- create a new sub-account for each [RSL](/docs/rsl/intro/) agreement (Uphold calls sub-accounts 'Cards').
 - return an ILP address (aka [payment pointer](https://paymentpointers.org)) for that Card/Agreement.
-- if you already have an ILP address for an Uphold Card, you can enter this in the RSL and it should find the correct card ID
+- if you already have an ILP address for an Uphold Card, you can enter this in the RSL and it should find the correct card ID.
-- check the current balance
+- check the current balance.
 - **Coming April 2022:** make payouts to Uphold users, based on a user ID saved in the Civi contact record (see below).

 ## Get an Uphold API key